- Infused drinks are hot—learn everything you need to know about making your own.

 Most of the time, garnishes will be the first thing your senses will encounter with that first sip.
 So the aromatics of the garnish are important.
 I recommend using visually appealing items that complement the rest of the ingredients in the drink and add a pop of color.
 For this reason, I love using fresh-cut cannabis leaves and seasonal edible flowers.
 Cannabis leaves are also great to use because they visually signal that the drink is infused.
 So there’s no confusion.

-Your go-to infused drink for coping with 2020?
+Your go-to infused drink for coping with stress?

-Throughout 2020, I was writing Cannabis Drinks.
-Since I was mixing up so many different types, there really wasn’t one go-to infused beverage.
+I was writing Cannabis Drinks throughout 2020 when the pandemic started.
+Since I was mixing up so many, I didn’t really have one go-to infused drink.
 Personally, I love low-dose cannabis cocktails.
-But if you’re planning on mixing alcohol and cannabis, I highly recommend sticking to the golden rule: start low, go slow.
+But if you’re planning on mixing alcohol and cannabis, I highly recommend sticking to the golden rule.
+Start low, and go slow.
 Keep in mind that both alcohol and cannabis are potent intoxicants.
-For best results, when you mix them together, do so in moderation and stick to a low dose of THC (between 1 – 5 mg max per drink).
+For best results, when you mix them together, do so in moderation and stick to a low dose of THC (between 1-5 mg max per drink).

 Must-have basic infusion to keep on hand behind the bar?

 A cannabis-infused alcohol tincture is a must-have for behind the bar.
 It allows you to easily dose drinks.
 Plus, it’s incredibly easy to make at home.
-All you need is decarboxylated cannabis flower and high proof alcohol to act as your solvent for extracting phytocannabinoids.
-In my book, I teach how to make your own tincture in two different ways.
+All you need is decarboxylated cannabis flower and high proof alcohol to act as your solvent for extracting cannabinoids.
+In my book, I teach two different ways to make your own tincture.
 Depending on the equipment you have at home, you can use a heated or a freezer method.
-Unlike oil tinctures, which separate from other liquids, alcohol tinctures blend perfectly, allowing all of the ingredients to harmonize.
+Unlike oil tinctures, which separate from other liquids, alcohol tinctures blend with them perfectly.
+That allows all of the ingredients to harmonize.